dmwm/PHEDEX/Documentation/README/README-Export.txt

 your storage, has been registered as replicas in PhEDEx TMDB for your node.
 How to get that far is documented in README-ProdHarvest.txt.

-To serve the data out you need a "master" export agent plus supporting agents.
-We first explain how this is set up at CERN for CMS, and then what one can do on other sites.

 **********************************************************************
 ** CERN export configuration